akaspin/kaph/readme.md

 * [writer](https://github.com/akaspin/kaph/blob/master/chain/writer.md) -
   facade for working with `http.ServerResponse`

 Each of them can be used independently of *kaph*.
+And of course *kaph*, not depend on them.

 ## How about router?